anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Kubernetes Networking Semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The support for advanced network configuration management doesn't exist in core Kubernetes.
-Kubernetes is missing the
+Support for advanced network configuration management does not exist in core Kubernetes.
+Kubernetes is missing
-advanced networking configuration component of Infrastructure as a Service (IaaS).
-For example, there is no network
+the advanced networking configuration component of Infrastructure as a Service (IaaS).
+For example, there is no
-configuration API, there is no way to create L2 networks, instantiate network services such as L3aaS and LBaaS and then
+network configuration API and there is no way to create L2 networks and instantiate network services such as
-connect them all together.
+L3aaS and LBaaS, and then connect them all together.

-Kubernetes networking can be divided into two parts, built in network functionality available through the pod's
+Kubernetes networking can be divided into two parts: built-in network functionality, available through the pod’s
-mandatory primary interface and network functionality available through the pod's optional secondary interfaces.
+mandatory primary interface, and network functionality, available through the pod’s optional secondary interfaces.

 Built-in Kubernetes Network Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Vanilla Kubernetes only allows for one network, the *cluster* network, and one network attachment for each pod.
+Vanilla Kubernetes currently only allows for one network, the cluster network, and one network attachment for each pod.
-All pods and containers have a primary interface, which is created by Kubernetes during pod creation and attached
+All pods and containers have an eth0 interface.
+This interface is created by Kubernetes at pod creation and is attached
 to the cluster network.
 All communication to and from the pod is done through this interface.
-To only allow for one
+To allow for only one
-interface in a pod removes the need for traditional networking tools such as *VRFs* and additional routes and routing
+interface in a pod removes the need for traditional networking tools, such as VRFs and additional routes and routing
 tables inside the pod network namespace.

-The basic semantics of Kubernetes, and the information found in manifests, defines the connectivity rules and behavior
+The basic semantics of Kubernetes, and the information found in the manifests, defines the connectivity rules and
-without any references to IP addresses.
-This has many advantages, it makes it easy to create portable, scalable SW
+behavior without any references to IP addresses.
+This has many advantages: it makes it easy to create portable,
-services and network policies for them that are not location aware and therefore can be executed more or less anywhere.
+scalable software services and network policies for them that are not location-aware and therefore can be executed
+more or less anywhere.

 .. list-table:: Kubernetes networking built-in objects
    :widths: 20 80